mnagy94/jexer/docs/images.md

   - The pixel are drawn starting at the upper-left corner of the text cursor position.

+  - If scroll is specified as 1 (enabled), then:

+    a.
+The screen is scrolled up if the image overflows into the bottom text row.

+    b.
+The cursor's final position is on the same column as the starting cursor position, and on the row immediately below the image.

+  - If scroll is omitted or specified as 0 (disabled), then:

-  - The screen is never scrolled.
+    a.
+The screen is never scrolled.

+    b.
+Pixels that would be drawn below the visible region on screen are discarded.

-  - The cursor's final position is at the same column and row as the starting cursor position, i.e. the cursor does not move at all.
+    c.
+The cursor's final position is at the same column and row as the starting cursor position, i.e. the cursor does not move at all.

-  - Pixels that would be drawn below the visible region on screen are discarded.

   - Pixels that would be drawn to the right of the visible region on screen are discarded.